ml5885/state_bill_preprocessing/readme.md

 - `boilerplate.py` - boilerplate detection and removal
 - `chunking.py` - bill text splitting logic
 - `create_final_df.py` - metadata augmentation
+- `spot_check_viewer.html` - interactive viewer for inspecting chunked bills
 - `requirements.txt` - Python dependencies

+## Spot Check Viewer

+The `spot_check_viewer.html` file allows you to visually inspect the quality of bill chunking.
+When you run `preprocess.py`, it creates a `spot_check` folder in the output directory containing sample bill files.

+To use the viewer:

+1. Open `spot_check_viewer.html` in a web browser
+2. Upload `.txt` files from the `spot_check` folder
+3. Navigate between bills using the arrow buttons or keyboard arrows
+4. Hover over chunks to see character and word counts

+This helps verify that bills are being chunked correctly and that boilerplate removal is working as expected.

 ## Output Format